MOE Edusave Character Award (ECHA)

 The selection process will constitute the following stages:

 - Nomination : There is a broad-based nomination process in place to accept nomination from students, parents, teachers and other key stakeholders who interact with students.
+As part of the school’s review efforts to promote impartiality and transparency of the ECHA selection processes, parents are strongly encouraged not to nominate their own child.

 - Shortlisting : A structured process is instituted to shortlist students from the pool of nominees.
 The shortlisting of nominees will be conducted by a panel chaired by the ECHA committee made up of the school’s Deans and Directors.
 The panel will solicit feedback from different key stakeholders.